leeweiming3/tp/docs/DeveloperGuide.md

 * 4b.
 Recruiter enters invalid input for confirmation page.
     - 4b1.
 Hirehub prompts the recruiter to enter a valid input.
     - Use case 4b is repeated if the recruiter enters invalid input for the confirmation page again.
+    - Use case resumes from step 5 if recruiter confirms deletion.
-    - Use case resumes from step 4.
+    - Use case resumes from step 4a if recruiter cancels deletion.
 ---

 ### Edit candidate details